10 Thoughtful Ways To Prepare Your Dog For Christmas

 Does your dog love to explore and examine new things?
 If they do, it is vital to their safety that you keep wires and hanging decorations out of reach of their mouths.
 Licking or biting into electrical wires could cause them an electric shock.

-If your dog is playing with decoration and they swallow a little part, they may choke on it, or it could cause harm to their throat or stomach.
+If your dog is playing with decorations and they swallow a little part, they may choke on it, or it could cause harm to their throat or stomach.
 If you think your dog has swallowed something and notice they start to cough, choke, or vomit, take them to the vet immediately.

 Create A Safe Zone